-My research interests include discrete geometry and numerical simulation of granular media.
-How do these two (seemingly distant) subjects relate to one another?
+My main research interests are in geometry, but I also worked on the numerical simulation of granular media.
+How do these seemingly distant subjects relate to one another?

-The contact detection method implemented in the simulation code I contributed to uses weighted Delaunay triangulations, also sometimes called regular triangulations.
-This method was designed by Didier Müller in the two-dimensional case and Jean-Albert Ferrez for three-dimensional spherical grains [2,3], both under the supervision of Prof. Tom Liebling.
-During my PhD, I extended the Distinct Element simulation Method and Jean-Albert's C++ code to handle non-spherical particle shapes which I called spheropolyhedra .
+The contact detection method implemented in the simulation code I contributed to develop uses weighted Delaunay triangulations, also sometimes called regular triangulations.
+This method was designed by Didier Müller in the two-dimensional case and Jean-Albert Ferrez for three-dimensional spherical grains [2,3].
+I extended the method and Jean-Albert Ferrez's code to handle non-spherical particle shapes: spheropolyhedra .

-The convergence of the triangulations-based contact detection method is conditioned to the connectedness of flip-graphs associated to three dimensional point configurations, which is an open problem in discrete geometry.
-See my page on flip-graphs for some details on this problem.
+The convergence of the triangulations-based contact detection method is conditioned to the connectedness of the flip-graph associated to a finite subset of the 3-dimensional Euclidean space, a long-standing open problem in discrete geometry.

 Techniques informatiques efficaces pour la simulation de milieux granulaires par des méthodes déléments distincts